vinivsb/exchange-chart-sample/README.md

 exchange-chart-sample
 =====================

-This a simple project demonstration, which was builded with Django Framework.
+This is a simple project demonstration, which was builded with Django Framework.

 The project contains:
 - Pyhton / Django Framework